 Redbrick Estate Communal Spaces

-Share Redbrick Estate Communal Spaces on Facebook Share Redbrick Estate Communal Spaces on Twitter Share Redbrick Estate Communal Spaces on Linkedin Email Redbrick Estate Communal Spaces link
+Share Redbrick Estate Communal Spaces on Facebook Share Redbrick Estate Communal Spaces on X (formerly Twitter) Share Redbrick Estate Communal Spaces on Linkedin Email Redbrick Estate Communal Spaces link

-Your Bunhill ward councillors, Cllr Troy Gallagher, Cllr Phil Graham and Cllr Valerie Bossman-Quarshie, have teamed up with environmental charity Groundwork London to improve three green spaces on the Redbrick Estate.
+Your Bunhill ward councillors, Cllr Troy Gallagher, Cllr Valerie Bossman-Quarshie, and Cllr Kiran Prasad have teamed up with environmental charity Groundwork London to improve three green spaces on the Redbrick Estate.

 The purpose of this work is to give you and your family places on the estate where you can relax, exercise, connect with nature, and play.
 Spending time in green spaces is essential for our physical and mental well-being.
 These improvement works will make the estate a better place to live with better access to play equipment for children, more opportunities for experiencing nature, and an overall boost to the sense of community.